MohannedElfatih/AngularSpotify/README.md

 # Angularspotify

-This is an Angular 2 application that uses the Spotify Web API to find artists, display albums, and play preview tracks
+An Angular 2 application that uses the Spotify Web API to find artists, display albums, and play preview tracks

 ## Development server